S3-working-group/s3-practical-guide/slides.md

 ---

-## P1.3: Objection
+## # Objection

 _An **objection** is a reason why doing something stands in the way of (more) effective response to a driver._

-Objections:
+Objections contain informations that reveals:

-* reveal information that can be used to improve proposals and existing agreements
+- certain or likely consequence of harm (not considered safe enough to try)
-* stop (TODO: make more concise)
+- ways to improve proposals, decisions, existing agreements or actions

-    * proposals from becoming agreements
+Objections stop:

-    * people acting on decisions
+* actions
-    * action (continuing to act)
+* people from executing on decisions
 * existing agreements
-* reveal both opportunities or impediments
+* proposals from becoming agreements

 ---